Skip to main content

 • character development

-• “+ many fun characters to meet, unique character designs, interesting written dialogue.”
+• “Many fun characters to meet, unique character designs, and interestingly written dialogue.”

 • “The character development is on par with the likes of Tolkien, Sanderson, Martin, and Rothfuss.”